 Reorder design elements

-The Layers palette helps you control where text, overlays, and other image elements appear in your design.
+The Layers palette helps you control where text, graphics, and other image elements appear in your design.
 If you’re working with multiple design elements on a canvas, you can quickly re-order them without opening the Layers palette.
 Right click on a design element, then send it aaallllllll the way to the back by clicking Send to back, aaallllllllll the way to the front by clicking Bring to front, or up or down a layer by clicking Send backward or Bring forward.

 Tidy up with Straighten

 Are you drunk off the dizzying power of the rotating top handle?
-Get overlays and text back to where they started from by right clicking and selecting Straighten.
+Get graphics and text back to where they started from by right clicking and selecting Straighten.
 Things’ll be snapping to with Mary Poppins-level panache.

 Snap back to size

 Who doesn’t enjoy a good stretch?
-If you tried out a different aspect ratio on our text or overlays (by holding down the Shift key while pulling the corner handles) and decided you want it back to how it was before, just right click and select Original aspect ratio.
+If you tried out a different aspect ratio on our text or graphics (by holding down the Shift key while pulling the corner handles) and decided you want it back to how it was before, just right click and select Original aspect ratio.

 Make a perfect replica

-Duplicate is a pretty neat trick for both text and overlays.
+Duplicate is a pretty neat trick for both text and graphics.
 If you make changes to either, duplicate will copy them exactly as you’ve changed them.
 The is also a great way to make multiple text boxes without having to go back and individually resize each one.

 Go presto erase-o …